-In 2002, Mr. Chapman earned a Bachelor’s Degree in Music Education (summa cum laude) from Sterling College in Sterling, Kansas.
+In 2002, Dr. Chapman earned a Bachelor’s Degree in Music Education (summa cum laude) from Sterling College in Sterling, Kansas.
 He had the fortunate opportunity to guest conduct the Sterling College Concert Chorale and Orchestra in selections from Handel’s Messiah, the only undergraduate student to do so.
-After graduation, Mr. Chapman began his teaching career in the Kansas public school system as an elementary music teacher and band director before moving to Virginia to pursue a Master’s Degree in Instrumental Conducting at George Mason University.
-While at GMU, Mr. Chapman served as Assistant Conductor of the University Symphony and Chamber Orchestras, studying with Anthony Maiello and Mark Camphouse.
+After graduation, Dr. Chapman began his teaching career in the Kansas public school system as an elementary music teacher and band director before moving to Virginia to pursue a Master’s Degree in Instrumental Conducting at George Mason University.
+While at GMU, Dr. Chapman served as Assistant Conductor of the University Symphony and Chamber Orchestras, studying with Anthony Maiello and Mark Camphouse.

 Sandra Martinez Mour joins the Arlington High School Orchestra staff beginning the 2019-2020 school year.
 She grew up in the Rio Grande Valley and began her studies of the cello during her 6th grade year.
 Upon graduating high school, she attended Baylor University where she studied with Dr. Gary Hardie and became a member of Mu Phi Epsilon.
 During her undergraduate years, she performed with the Baylor Symphony Orchestra, the St

 Mrs. Mour began her teaching career in Irving ISD with teaching positions that include three years at Nimitz High School and seven years at Lamar Middle School.
 While in Irving she was fortunate to have serve as district lead orchestra director, Region 20 Orchestra Division Chair, and Region Middle School Coordinator.

 exas Music Educators Association, Texas Orchestra Directors Association, and Texas Music Adjudicators Association.
 When not at school, she enjoys cycling, gardening, and spending time with her husband Jung, and two dogs, Peanut and Duke.